International Debut Novel Competition

 How can I enter the International Debut Novel Competition?

-- To enter the Irish Writers Centre International Debut Novel Competition 2025, applicants are required to submit a 5,000-word extract of their novel, as well as a 500-word synopsis.
+- To enter the Irish Writers Centre International Debut Novel Competition 2026, applicants are required to submit a 5,000-word extract of their novel, as well as a 500-word synopsis.
+Read Lauren Mackenzie’s How to Write a Synopsis article here.

-- The entry fee for applications is €65.
+- The entry fee for applications will be €65.

 2022 winner (Mouthing)